With inboxes groaning daily, is it a wise investment to hire an email copywriter? Well yes, more than ever actually.

 Planning and writing

-I’ll now be able to write your emails.
+I’ll now be able to start writing.
 You’ll receive a Word document containing the draft copy for each email.

 All my copywriting prices allow for one set of amendments.
 If the copy needs any tweaks, I’ll re-draft and send a final version to you for approval.